abdout/x/README.md

 ### Contributing

 We welcome contributions from the community!
-To contribute to Atom UI Components, please follow these guidelines:
+To contribute to Auth, please follow these guidelines:

 1. Fork the repository
 2. create a new branch for your feature or bug fix.